Tiago Djaló: Sporting CP

-Milan
+AC Milan

-In January 2019, Djaló was signed by A.C.
-Milan as his contract with Sporting was about to expire.
+In January 2019, Djaló was signed by AC Milan as his contract with Sporting was about to expire.
 In July, alongside several other youth team players, he was invited to train with the first team by the newly appointed coach Marco Giampaolo.
 He appeared in his only match for the club in a friendly with Novara, coming on as a second-half substitute.

 Lille

 Djaló joined Lille on 1 August 2019 on a five-year deal, for an undisclosed fee reported to be within the area of €5 million.
 He made his debut in the French Ligue 1 ten days later, starting in central defence alongside his compatriot José Fonte in the 2–1 home victory over Nantes.
 He first appeared in the UEFA Champions League on 23 October, featuring 87 minutes in a 1–1 draw against Valencia in the group stage also at the Stade Pierre-Mauroy.

 In the 2020–21 season, Djaló contributed 17 games to help his team win the national championship for the first time since 2011.
 On 1 August, he started as Lille won the Trophée des Champions 1–0 against Paris Saint-Germain at Bloomfield Stadium in Tel Aviv, Israel.
 He scored his first league goal on 6 November that year, opening an eventual 1–1 home draw with Angers.

+On 4 March 2023, early in a league fixture away to Lens, Djaló suffered an anterior cruciate ligament injury, being sidelined for several months.
+During his spell, he made 102 appearances in all competitions.

+Juventus

+On 22 January 2024, Djaló returned to the Italian Serie A, signing a contract until June 2026 with Juventus; the club paid a reported €3.6 million transfer fee, which could rise to €5.1 million with add-ons.
+He remained on the bench in the final of the Coppa Italia on 15 May, a 1–0 win over Atalanta in Rome.
+His league debut took place ten days later, when he played 16 minutes of the 2–0 victory against Monza.

+Djaló moved to Porto on 2 September 2024, on a season-long loan.
+He scored on his debut on 20 October, closing the 3–0 win at amateurs Sintrense in the third round of the Taça de Portugal.
+He repeated the feat the next game, opening a 2–0 home defeat of TSG Hoffenheim in the league phase of the UEFA Europa League to become the club's first-ever defender to achieve this.

+However, after manager Vítor Bruno's dismissal and his replacement by Martín Anselmi in January 2025, Djaló was involved in several off-field problems and deemed surplus to requirements.

+Beşiktaş

+On 27 August 2025, Djaló joined Beşiktaş on a permanent three-year deal for €3.5 million.